via: Pexels / Alexander Suhorucov

 How do I keep up meaningful conversations with a girl?

-It's always about asking the right questions and not pushing the boundaries.
+It's always about asking the right questions and not pushing any boundaries.
 Part of having these intimate conversations is making sure the other people involved are comfortable with whatever is being discussed.
 That can be as easy as simply asking them if they're okay answering such questions or paying attention to their body language or their answers.
 If they don't seem engaged in the topics you're bringing up, it might be time to change the subject.

 Do introverts like deep conversations?

 They do, with the right people.
 You have to build a certain level of trust before introverts will open up.
 Of course, some are happy to have deep conversations that aren't too personal in nature.
-You just have to test the waters and see which topics they're okay with.
+You'll just have to test the waters and see which topics they're okay with.

 How do I get our relationship to a deeper level through chatting?

 To create more meaningful and deeper relationships, you have to build trust.
 You have to show that you also trust them by opening up and sharing your deepest thoughts and feelings.
 You can't expect people to simply open up to you straight away.
 For some, it takes time.
-You just have to show you're willing to put in the effort and that at the end of the day, you're someone worth trusting and having a deeper relationship with.
+You just have to show you're willing to put in the effort and that, at the end of the day, you're someone worth trusting and having a deeper relationship with.

 More Deep Conversation Starters